 Each year, students in John Brown University’s Strategic Management class submit their business plans to the Donald W. Reynolds Governor’s Cup Competition.
 In 2013, JBU had two teams, PHD and Smart Soil, place in the top six of the comprehensive business plan competition.
-Smart Soil also won second place in the agricultural track of the competition In 2012, JBU teams won first and second place and the Elevator Pitch Award in the undergraduate division at both the 2012 Donald W. Reynolds Governor’s Cup and the 2012 Tri-State Donald W. Reynolds Governor's Cup Business Plan Competition held in Las Vegas, Nevada.
+Smart Soil also won second place in the agricultural track of the competition In 2012, JBU teams won first and second place and the Elevator Pitch Award in the undergraduate division at both the 2012 Donald W. Reynolds Governor’s Cup and the 2012 Tri-State Donald W. Reynolds Governor's Cup Business Plan Competition held in Las Vegas, Nev.

 With one of the largest cash prize pools in America, the Donald W. Reynolds Governor’s Cup business plan competition encourages students attending any Arkansas two- or four-year college or university to act on their ideas and talents by entering the competition and have a head start in producing tomorrow’s businesses.
 Since the competition was started in 2001, more than 2,000 students representing 24 Arkansas colleges and universities have participated.
-The students and their faculty advisors have received more than $2,000,000 in prize money.
+The students and their faculty advisers have received more than $2 million in prize money.